This is chapter 6 of Window Weather, a serial fiction novel on FITK

 “Yes, a bunch of old e-mails, mostly to and from girlfriends, and a list of bookmarks.
 We’ve been checking them, many of them are dead links, but several were in the Internet Archive Wayback Machine,” said Sean, “I’ve been looking at those sites he used to visit and it’s starting to make some sense to me now.”

 “How so?”
 The glint in Mrs. Robinson’s eyes took on a feral intensity.

 “The sites were all blogs.
 And they were all by Icelandic women.”

 “Women… Huh,” She paused and her eyes met Sean’s for a split second, “You are about to pay your old college chum a visit.
 I’d pack a sweater if I were you.
 There is a flight to Iceland Friday.
-Be on it.
+You’ll be on it.
 When you get there take the Shuttle bus to the Hotel Borg.
 Here’s a map of the central city.
 The apartment you will actually be staying at is a few blocks away.
 If anyone asks, tell them your visit is part of a ‘Scandinavian Studies Program.’
 Find Billy, see what he is up to, keep me informed.
 If you find yourself in deep trouble, go to the American Embassy and tell the guard the word on this card—but only use it as a last resort.
 I’d prefer it that we didn’t get directly involved with the US government.
 They can’t be trusted.”

 The word on the card was in Icelandic: gluggaveður.

 “Look, I know that your work may be all hush-hush, but you just can’t announce that you are ‘going away’ somewhere,” said Molly, “For ‘awhile’... you just can’t treat me that way!”

 Sean knew that this would be bad.
 Telling Molly that he would be leaving, the next day, for parts unnamed, for an indeterminate time, well, he could understand her anger.
 They were sitting in a Thai restaurant in Seattle’s U district; it was her favorite place to eat.